 Figure 2: Schematic illustration of the synthetic cell preparation protocol.
 An image of a well-performed process illustrates each stage of the protocol.
 This figure has been modified from Krinsky et al.19.

 Figure 3: Representative results of the production of sfGFP and Renilla luciferase inside synthetic cells.
 (A) A western blot analysis of sfGFP-His6 production in both CFPS bulk reactions and inside synthetic cells.
 Protein detection was carried out using anti-His polyclonal primary antibody (diluted 1:12,000).
 Purified sfGFP-His6 was used as a positive control (7.8 µg).
 Samples without DNA templates were used as a negative control for the production analysis ("-DNA").
-(B) Representative images of sfGFP producing synthetic cells taken using a fluorescent microscope with a bright-field and a GFP filter.
+(B) Representative images of sfGFP producing synthetic cells following FACS selection.
+Image was taken using a fluorescent microscope with a bright-field and a GFP filter.
 Scale bars = 50 µm.
 (C) I&II Flow cytometry analysis of sfGFP producing synthetic cells activity (Data collected using digital, 4-laser analyzer).
 Samples were measured after 3 h of incubation.
 10,000 events were collected for each analyzed sample.
 FSC (500 V) and SSC (300 V) filters were used to define the total synthetic cell population.
-Then, a FITC (600 V) filter was used to detect GFP fluorescence..
+Then, a FITC (600 V) filter was used to detect GFP fluorescence.
 (I) Calculation of the active synthetic cell population [%] was based on GFP fluorescence intensity threshold, defined by the “-DNA” sample (red histogram), allowing an error of ~1%.
 (II) Mean fluorescence intensity of sfGFP producing synthetic cells.
 This value was calculated from the active synthetic cell population and normalized to the “-DNA” sample by dividing the mean fluorescence of the active synthetic cells by the mean of the synthetic cells without sfGFP-DNA.
 (D) I&II Synthetic cell size analysis.
 The emission spectrum was detected by 505-560 nm and 642-745 nm for GFP and bright field signals, respectively.
 (I) A representative image of the analyzed synthetic cells.
 (II) Synthetic cells’ size distribution.
 Analysis was performed and the diameter distributions of the active synthetic cells was calculated based on the GFP signal.
 (E) Production of active Renilla luciferase inside synthetic cells.
 Luciferase activity was quantified with luminescence measurements after the addition of 1 µM h-coelenterazine using a plate reader and presented as light intensity [RLU] x 106.

 Table 1: Buffer and stock solutions preparation.